Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Tariffs are Impacting the Labour Market

-In March, the Donald Trump U.S. administration put tariffs on many imported goods from Canada, like steel and aluminum imports.
+In March, the Donald Trump U.S. administration put tariffs on goods imported from Canada, like steel and aluminum.
 This action continues to create uncertainty for Canadian businesses and the job market.

-Trade tensions may discourage investment, and a lack of business confidence will impact hiring.
+Trade tensions are discouraging investment, and a lack of business confidence will impact hiring.

 Shifting Immigration Policy

-The Bank of Canada aims to keep inflation close to 2%.
-Inflation unexpectedly fell to 2.3% in March, down from 2.6% in February.
-The drop was due to lower gasoline and travel tour prices.
+BoC aims to keep inflation close to 2%.
+Inflation dropped to 1.7% in April, down from 2.3% in March.
+The drop was due to lower energy and gas prices.d

 Experts predicted inflation would rise in the short term during the trade war.
 However, the Bank of Canada warns that a lengthy trade war will cause economic damage and may lead to job losses due to layoffs.

-Key factors driving Canada’s recent steady job growth before March have been lower inflation, interest rates, and a drop in international students and temporary foreign workers.
+Key factors driving Canada’s recent steady job growth have been lower inflation, interest rates, and a drop in international students and temporary foreign workers.

 Two men and two women in a line receive information packages from a woman at a job market fair